 This module will provide students with the knowledge and practical experience of the most commonly used manufacturing processes including lathework, milling, CNC machining and welding.

 Employers are demanding higher levels of IT skills and competency.
 This module takes a practical approach and will enhance and consolidate existing IT skills such as MS Project and Excel.
 An introduction to and the use of Computer Aided Design is provided.

-This module aims to discuss the principles of agricultural machinery systems and to allow investigation of the strength and suitability of materials in relation to different roles within machinery.
+This module aims to discuss fundamental engineering theory which underpins the principles of agricultural machinery systems.
+This allows investigation of the strength and suitability of materials in relation to different roles within machinery.
 Safety systems within machinery will also be considered.
 The student will also develop skills in the acquisition and analysis of primary and secondary data.

 Drive Train Systems for Agricultural Machinery